Welcome to the Utah Department of Transportation’s (UDOT) central transportation information resource for Big and Little Cottonwood Canyons.

 • Hotel guests must provide proof of hotel reservations

-It is anticipated these restrictions will likely go into effect from 11am – 1pm, based on implementation during the winter 2019/20 season.
-All canyons visitors are encouraged to plan their travel during off-peak times when congestion is typically lower and less likely to be impacted by uphill restrictions.
+When needed, these restrictions typically go into effect from 11am – 1pm, based on implementation during the winter 2019/20 season.
+All visitors are encouraged to plan their travel during off-peak times when congestion is typically lower and less likely to be impacted by uphill restrictions.
 Peak travel times in the canyons are 8-10am and 3-5pm.
-Visitors are also encouraged to use public transit where feasible.
+Visitors are also encouraged to use public transit or shuttle services and carpool.

 UDOT and partners do not anticipate placing an uphill traffic restriction in effect more than once a day.
 The restriction removal evaluation will take into consideration the amount of traffic in the canyon(s) and on Wasatch Boulevard and if available parking can accommodate that demand.